bradleyeckert/hermes/docs/hermes.md

 Cybersecurity for embedded systems has been getting a lot of scrutiny due to such systems being exploited in spectacular Bond-villain-level cyber attacks.
 Encrypted UARTs are now a thing, possibly turning into a mandated thing down the road.
 Already in some markets, encryption is mandated for data crossing enclosure boundaries. `hermes` encrypts UART traffic using a small memory footprint.
 While it uses xchacha20-siphash for AEAD by default, other encryption and HMAC schemes are easily added (AES-SHA, SH4-SH3, etc).

 `hermes` achieves its small footprint by not trying to copy the SSL/TLS usage model that was made for the Internet.
 The usage model is closer to that of NFT cards like Mifare DESFire: many cards, few readers.
 A Mifare card reader is expected to have network connectivity so it can get the required key from a server if it doesn't already have it.
-Likewise, one of the devices using Hermes is assumed to have an Internet connection for getting the required keys from a remote server or internal key vault.
+Likewise, one of the devices using Hermes is assumed to have an Internet connection for getting the required keys from a remote server or key vault.
 In other words, `hermes` uses a closed ecosystem.

 Manufacturers already operate a closed ecosystem for their products. `hermes` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
 A secure channel facilitates update pushing, which is another emerging cybersecurity requirement.
-Pre-shared keys keep things simple.
+Pre-shared keys avoid PKE.

 The PKE used in SSL/TLS requires a X.509 certificate.
 An embedded system without Internet access would need a root certificate.
 A private root certificate can be considered similar to a master key because it acts as the foundational trust element within a private certificate authority (CA), essentially "signing" and validating all other certificates issued within that system, making it the key component for establishing trust within that closed network, just like a master key unlocks multiple doors in a building; its security is crucial as compromising it could compromise the entire trust structure within that private network.
 The discovery of the root certificate in one device would compromise all devices.